 The Weimar Republic experienced severe problems from its start.
 Ebert, the first head of the WeimarRepublic, and his government were in a very difficult position.
 Those on the left – communists and the like – had no respect for the government and the success of Lenin in Russia had boosted their self-belief.
 Those on the right – former soldiers still bitter about the Armistice and the defeat in the war – also had no respect for the government as it had ‘betrayed’ them.
-Royalists, who wanted the Kaiser back, had no respect for the government as it had been the Social Democrats who had told the Kaiser to abdicate.
-On top of this, the civilian population was still suffering from the affects of the war.
+Royalists, who wanted the Kaiser back had no respect for the government as it had been the Social Democrats who had told the Kaiser to abdicate.
+On top of this, the civilian population was still suffering from the effects of the war.
 In many senses, Ebert was isolated………yet he was head of Weimar Germany’s government.
-The most obvious symbol of his weakness was the fact that his control over Berlin – the nation’s capital – was very weak, yet he lead the government.
+The most obvious symbol of his weakness was the fact that his control over Berlin – the nation’s capital – was very weak, yet he led the government.

 1918 to 1919 saw take place what has frequently been called the “German Revolution”.
 Attempts to overthrow that government came from both the left and the right.

-The Spartacists, German communists named after the slave who lead a rebellion against the Romans, challenged Ebert’s government, as did the right wing Free Corps (Freikorps) who were nationalists and usually former soldiers angered at what they saw as the government’s betrayal of the German Army in 1918.
+The Spartacists, German communists named after the slave who led a rebellion against the Romans, challenged Ebert’s government, as did the right wing Free Corps (Freikorps) who were nationalists and usually former soldiers angered at what they saw as the government’s betrayal of the German Army in 1918.

 Free Corps men on the march

 To gain public support, on November 12th, 1918, Ebert issued “To the German People”.
 This was a statement of what he wanted to introduce for Germans.
 He promised freedom of religion, freedom of speech, an end to censorship, a house building programme and an 8 hour day for the workers.